 Create One Document

 Let’s start by making a brand-new Airbnb listing.
-You can achieve this by using Collection’s insertOne() command.
-Inserts a single document into the collection with insertOne().
-The new document (of type object) will be inserted in the solely needed parameter.
-If your new document does not have a _id column, the MongoDB JavaScript (NodeJS) driver will construct one for us automatically.
+You can achieve this by using the insertOne() command on a collection object.
+It inserts a single document into the collection with insertOne().
+The new document (of type object) being inserted is the only required parameter.
+If your new document does not have a _id column, the MongoDB JavaScript (Node.js) Driver will construct one automatically before sending the object to the server.

 async function createListing(client, newListing){